kasappeal/sparrest/README.md

 ### 0.3 - Drago

 ##### CHANGES
-* Select the IP address to run de server (special thanks to @dfreniche for his contribution)
+* Select the IP address to run the server (special thanks to @dfreniche for his contribution)
 * PATCH method supported
 * Added support for `application/x-www-form-urlencoded` and `multipart/form-data` content types
 * Ordering feature